-When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually Windows 7 / Windows Vista / Windows XP / Windows 2000 Installation not required.
-143 Play movies Windows 7 / Windows Vista / Windows XP / Windows 2000 Installation not required. • Windows Media Player, which is already installed on most computers, can be used for playback. • If your computer is running Windows 2000 and does not have DirectX 9.0c or higher installed, download DirectX from the Microsoft DirectX site and install it on your computer.
-147 Edit movies Windows 7 / Windows Vista / Windows XP / Windows 2000 Use commercial software as required. - Upload movie files to YouTube Windows 7 / Windows Vista / Windows XP (SP2/SP3) / Windows 2000 (SP4) YouTube Uploader for CASIO 148 Transfer images to the camera Windows 7 / Windows Vista / Windows XP / Windows 2000 Photo Transport 1.0 150 View the User's Guide Windows Vista / Windows XP (SP2/SP3) / Windows 2000 (SP4) Adobe Reader 8 (Not required if already installed.)
-149
+When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually 7 / Vista / XP / 2000 Installation not required.
+133 Play movies 7 / Vista / XP / 2000 Installation not required.
+Windows Media Player, which is already installed on most computers, can be used for playback.
+If your computer is running Windows 2000 and does not have DirectX 9.0c or higher installed, download DirectX from the Microsoft DirectX site and install it on your computer.
+136 Edit movies 7 / Vista / XP / 2000 Use commercial software as required.
+Upload movie files to YouTube 7 / Vista / XP (SP2) / 2000 (SP4) YouTube Uploader for CASIO 137 View the User's Guide Vista / XP (SP2) / 2000 (SP4) Adobe Reader 8 (Not required if already installed.)
+138

-\ YouTube Uploader for CASIO and Photo Transport will not run under 64-bit versions of Windows OS.
+\ YouTube Uploader for CASIO will not run under 64-bit versions of Windows OS.

-■ Computer System Requirements for Bundled Software
+Computer System Requirements for Bundled Software

 Computer system requirements are different for each of the applications.
 See the "Read me" file that comes with each application for details.
-Information about computer system requirements also can be found under "Computer System Requirements for Bundled Software" on page 184 of this manual.
+Information about computer system requirements also can be found under "Computer System Requirements for Bundled Software" on page 173 of this manual.

-■ Precautions for Windows Users
+Precautions for Windows Users

-- Except for Adobe Reader, the bundled software requires Administrator privileges to run. - · Operation under a dual-processor environment is not supported. - Operation may not be possible under certain computer environments.
+- Except for Adobe Reader, the bundled software requires Administrator privileges to run. - Operation on a self-made computer is not supported. - · Operation may not be possible under certain computer environments.